-You may also check the status of pads and battery pack when the unit is off by pressing the center softkey button to display the AED Status Screen and enter Maintenance Mode.
+It is important to check the expiration dates of the pads and battery pack.
+Both may be checked when the unit is off by pressing the center softkey button to display the AED Status Screen.
 (Refer to the "AED Status Screen" section in Chapter 8 of this manual.)